K-Kyungho/AIKUTHON/README.md

 # AIKUTHON (1st PLACE)

-Implementation of Image Segmentation using Self-Driving Car Image Data by KAGGLE
+Implementation of Image Segmentation using Self-Driving Car Image Data by AIKU using KAGGLE